fireship-io/fireship.io/hugo/content/lessons/bigquery-ml-quickstart/index.md

 ### Create a Dataset & Table

-Click on the **+ Add Data** button and make sure your project is pinned, then click on **Create Dataset** and provide a name and use the default options.
+Click on the **+ Add Data** button and make sure your project is pinned, then click on **Create Dataset**.
+Provide a name and use the default options.

 {{< figure src="img/bigquery-console.png" caption="The big query web UI"  >}}

 Now that you have a dataset, you can start adding tables to it.
-Tables represent that data you query using SQL.
+Tables represent data that you query using SQL.
 You can define your own schema manually, but BigQuery can autodetect the schema of CSV files based on the header row and a random sample of rows.
 Click **Create Table** and reference the data in the storage bucket with the following options.

 {{< figure src="img/bigquery-create-table.png" >}}